 If a process is not established for monitoring claims, errors or delays may not be easily identified and resolved, resulting in lost revenue.

-Having claims denied is frustrating and impacts a practice’s bottom line, and each denial increases the risk of a practice not getting paid for services already rendered.
+Having claims denied is frustrating and impacts a practice’s bottom line.
+Each denial increases the risk of a practice not getting paid for services already rendered.
 The high percentage of denials (14%) and claims that are never refiled (50%) represent a significant chunk of revenue that practices are leaving on the table.
-An effective denial management plan involves insurance follow-up services and AR (accounts receivable) management to help improve the chances of being paid.
+An effective denial management plan involves insurance follow-up services and AR (accounts receivable) management to improve the chances of being paid.

-Each and every staff member involved in the revenue management cycle need to be properly trained in the policies, procedures, and workflows involved.
-Adequate and effective staff training might be time-consuming and involve costs, but pays off when staff are very knowledgeable about their roles and functions and can do them correctly and efficiently.
+Each staff member involved in the revenue management cycle must be properly trained in the policies, procedures, and workflow.
+Adequate, effective staff training might be time-consuming and involve costs but pays off when knowledgeable staff members know their roles and functions and perform them correctly and efficiently.

-Given the above-mentioned challenges, here are key elements that help boost the success of an organization’s revenue cycle:
+Given the challenges mentioned above, these key elements boost the success of an organization’s revenue cycle:

-PatientHigh quality patient outcomes which results from exceptional care delivery and patient engagement help expand the patient base and lower costs, which translates to increased revenue.
+High-quality patient outcomes, which result from exceptional care delivery and patient engagement, help expand the patient base and lower costs, thus increasing revenue.

 Here are some ways that technology supports and enables an effective revenue cycle management process.

 Ever-changing healthcare regulations and reimbursement models have made it incumbent upon medical practices to be increasingly responsible for optimizing payment collections and all other aspects of healthcare revenue cycle management.
-While there are indeed many significant challenges, implementing best practices can help maximize collections and reduce costs at each phase of the revenue cycle, as well as help small practices better understand, measure, and control the financial aspect of the business.
+While there are indeed many significant challenges, implementing best practices maximizes collections.
+Further, it reduces costs at each phase of the revenue cycle and helps small practices better understand, measure, and control its financial aspects.

 Use and customize EMR templates to efficiently capture both clinical documentation and charge data.
 Remind clinicians to document clearly, completely, and accurately, and set up a review process to help them identify areas for improvement.

-When possible, use an EMR/EHR that is integrated with your revenue cycle management system, so that data can be pushed automatically and seamlessly downstream, which helps reduce errors and delays.
+When possible, use an EMR/EHR that is integrated with your revenue cycle management system.
+Data can be pushed automatically and seamlessly downstream, which helps reduce errors and delays.